wlcg-soc-wg/wlcg-soc-wg-doc/zeek/nic_tweaks.md

 0.009548
 ```

 if the percent_lost is more than 1% then something is not right.
-One of the issue we have seen is default setting of ethernet card which can be changed through ethtool
+One of the issue we have seen is default setting of ethernet card which can be changed through ethtool.
 Full explaination is here:

 https://blog.securityonion.net/2011/10/when-is-full-packet-capture-not-full.html